Main image of the Nextas modular dovetail fixture (52 mm variant)

 From aluminium to hardened steel, the dovetail fixture securely holds a variety of materials.
 Its balanced design reduces distortion and makes it perfect for prototyping as well as series production.

-System Selection & Zero‑Point Integration Guide
+Selection & Zero-Point Integration

 Plan dovetail workholding like a system: fixture size, zero-point base, pallet/automation strategy, and chip/coolant flow all affect real-world repeatability.